raleigh bicycle raleigh sports three speed bicycles superbe rudge bicycle humber bicycles sturmey archer gears nottingham

 In later years, higher-end Raleigh models such as the International, Professional, Competition, Grand Sport and other models built at the separate Carlton workshop used B.S.C. threading, as did models made in Asia and the United States.
 These bicycles all used cotterless cranks.

-Generally speaking, Raleighs that use cottered cranks will also have Raleigh 26 TPI threading for both the bottom bracket and the headset.
-Although the diameters of these parts are the same as B.S.C., the different thread pitch makes them incompatible.
+Generally speaking, Raleighs that use cottered cranks have Raleigh 26 TPI threading for both the bottom bracket and the headset.
+These include all Nottingham-built bicycles sold with a coaster brake or internal-gear hub, as well as lower-priced derailer-equipped models up through the Super Course, which had a frame of plain-gauge Reynolds 531 tubing.
+Although the diameters are the same as B.S.C., the different thread pitch makes the parts incompatible.
 This article will provide strategies for getting around this problem.

 Upgrade or Restore?